Abdulrahman-Yasser/PatternDesign-In-C/Testing_SW_Layers/Testing_Drivers/APP/Testing_I2C_2/README.md

 # Testing I2C 2:
-This code uses I2C LCD Serial Interface Module as a GPIO expander <br>
+This code uses Tiva-C connected via I2C with LCD Serial Interface Module as a GPIO expander. <br>
 the code shift the blinking LED every 100ms then turn on all the LEDs then start over again. <br>

 ## video :